ulfschneider/ulfschneider.github.io/_posts/articles/2011-06-27-scrum-and-architecture.md

 From the perspective of agile software development, the answer is easy to find.
 The first value statement of the Agile Manifesto states that *"individuals and interactions are valued higher than processes and tools"* [[Agile Manifesto]][agilemanifesto].
 Therefore in an agile environment, the architect always has a higher significance than any architecture process.

 And there is even another reason to favor the person over the process.
 Software development requires social and communicating skills as well as engineering excellence and creativity.
 For an innovative product, creativity is a vital solution ingredient.
-Humans are creative, not so processes. , but any organization will only help if creative people in general and creative architects, in particular, are highly valued in the context of software development.
+Humans are creative, not so processes. , but any organization will only help if creative individuals in general and creative architects, in particular, are highly valued in the context of software development.

 This does not mean that the organization can be overlooked when we design the fields of work.
 The organization is in service to make the communicative and social aspects of software development efficient.
 The structures we chose will be reflected by the product we create. *"Conway´s Law"* [[Conway 1968]][conway1968] gives us the essential point of view: